Yehia-M/NLP_Repo/README.md

 	c- calculates the probability of the word

 (4) Parts-of-Speech Tagging project: using Viterbi algorithm to determine the <PoS> of a given word

+(5) Auto Complete program to predict the next word for a given sentence, the program uses n-gram probability to suggest the next word/words